So, you’re looking for the Chromebook with the best screen.

 When you multiply these numbers together, you get the total number of pixels on the display.
 You know, it’s like doing multiplication.
 You take the number of units on one edge and multiply by the number of units on the adjacent edge to get the total number of units, like this:

-So, why is screen resolution important?
+So, why is the resolution important?

 It’s because it’s the main factor in determining how sharp and clear your picture is.